TheGingeros/Pizza_Tool/README.md

      Clean Up Tool -> Lets you clean up material slots from selected objects

-Any bugs or ideas forward to the creator on discord -> @gingeros
+Any bugs or ideas forward to the creator on discord -> @gingeros or open issues